kn1meR/CFB-Dynasty-Manager/README.md

 15. Social Media - A tab with a social media feed centered around your dynasty!
 16. Tools - Recruiting tools to give overall estimates, if you should Hard Sell or not, a Random Name Generator, and an Export function for saving progress!
 17. Coach Profile - Can edit team colors, coach name, year, school!
+18. Manual Save - There is an autosave feature, but make sure to manually save before you close the app to be sure!

 <ins>**HOW TO USE:**</ins>